rodgars/vega/README.md

 ## PrintScreens

-=> The user can consulting the vehicles list in the main page.
+=> The user consults the vehicles list in the main page.

 ![01](https://user-images.githubusercontent.com/20528688/40275372-2ca82f92-5bc4-11e8-9280-a2495d2bb848.png)

-=> The user can filter the vehicles by Make.
+=> The user filters the vehicles by Make.

 ![02](https://user-images.githubusercontent.com/20528688/40275373-2cc5a07c-5bc4-11e8-94a6-b74b033d8f16.png)